VamsiKrishnaMeka/PDS-Assignment1/README.md

-Frailty is physical weakness; lack of health or strength.
+Question1:Frailty is physical weakness; lack of health or strength.
 Reduced grip strength in females correlated with higher frailty scores and vice versa.
 Hand grip strength can be quantified by measuring the amount of static force that the hand can squeeze around a dynamometer.
 The force has most commonly been measured in kilograms and pounds.
 The table below represents data from 10 female participants.
 The